-Guatemala, from the Náhuatl name “Cuauhtemallán”, which means “Territory with Many Trees” / “Country with Many Forests”, is where the Maya people flourished, developing advanced knowledge in sciences, math and astronomy.
+Guatemala, from the Náhuatl name “Cuauhtemallán”—which means “Territory with Many Trees” or “Country with Many Forests”—is where the Maya people flourished, developing advanced knowledge in sciences, math and astronomy.
 With their outstanding accomplishments in painting, sculpture and engineering and building great metropolitan cities, Guatemala is now a cultural heritage of humanity.

 The revolutionary movement of 1944 was a landmark in Guatemala’s history, abolishing forced labor, implementing social security and agrarian transformation, which was indispensable to drive the economy to obtain a decent, independent life.
 In 1954 the revolutionary movement was abruptly interrupted due to development models ranging from imports-substitution industrialization, Central American economic integration, to structural adjustment and, more recently, the globalizing neoliberal model.

 During the second half of the 20th century, the country went through a 36-year guerrilla war, formally ending in 1996 when the government signed a peace agreement.